Felisong/before-and-after-assignment/README.md

 ## Number Modifications

-1. Incrementing a number.
-Inside increment.js
+1. Incrementing and decrementing a number.
+Each inside their respective, increment.js and decrement.js.
 2. Converted to String.
 Inside convertToString.js
 3.